bintangaakbar/bintangaakbar/readme.md

 ## Hi My Name is Bintang

 I'm a student at Telkom University that currently on computer science major.
-I'm a new programmer that coding just for education purposes and looking for some fun.
+I'm a new programmer that coding just for education purposes.

 📫	 Hit Me Up!